-Children who are afraid of the dark can feel less fearful with a night light.
+Children who are afraid of the dark can feel less fearful with a night light installed in their room.
 Furthermore, the night light has evolved to become a piece of art in itself.

 You can choose one with your kid’s name, their favorite animal, video game designs and much more.
 Next time they go to sleep, they won’t have to worry about any imaginary monsters hiding in the dark.

 The ways you can improve kid’s bedroom decor are nearly endless.
 You can make it into a fun activity by inviting a friend to have a decorating day.

 After you’re done with the room, you and your child can stand back to appreciate your work.
 Plus, you can look at it every day for inspiration.